pfefferf/ui5-nwabap-deployer/packages/ui5-task-nwabap-deployer/README.md

     - transportText: optional `string` Text for transport to be created.
     - transportUseUserMatch: optional `true|false` It will be tried to find a transport request of the given user.
 If no transport is found and createTransport is enabled a new one will be created and used for further file deployments.
     - transportUseLocked: optional `true|false` If a deployment failed due to the BSP application is locked in another transport, the old (original one) transport will be used to deploy the files.
-    - calculateApplicationIndex: optional `true|false` Specify if you require the application index (program /UI5/APP_INDEX_CALCULATE) for the application to be recalculated after the BSP application is deployed.
-Note: This only works with team repository provider version 1.30.x or higher and User Interface Add-On 2.0 for SAP NetWeaver.

 ## Usage